netscaler/netscaler-k8s-ingress-controller/docs/network/nodeport.md

     app: apache
 ```

 The sample deploys and exposes the apache web server as a service.
-You can access the service using the `<NodeIP>:<NodePort>` address.
+Citrix ADC accesses the service using the `<NodeIP>:<NodePort>` address.